Skip to content

 It is therefore useful to provide the patient with early AMD with a self-test – the Amsler test – an easy-to-execute test that allows to highlight the onset of this symptom and to monitor its progress over time.

-The examination is performed using a square grid pattern placed at the distance of 30 cm that must be observed with the best correction for reading.
+is performed using a square grid pattern placed at the distance of 30 cm that must be observed with the best correction for reading.
 After covering one eye with the hand, with the uncovered eye the patient must fix the central black spot of the reticle.
 If the surrounding lines appear wavy, deformed, or discontinuous, the patient should contact an eye doctor immediately.

 Therapy